Recent Client Success Stories

 California laws protect your employment if you are facing a medical condition or illness.
 You have the right to take leave, to have job protection when you return to work, and to be protected from retaliation for taking leave.

-We can clarify your family and medical leave rights, ensuring you understand your protections under the Family Medical Leave Act (FMLA) and California Family Rights Act (CFRA).
+We can clarify your family and medical leave rights, and help ensure you understand your protections under the Family Medical Leave Act (FMLA) and California Family Rights Act (CFRA).

 Severance Negotiations